solliancenet/Solliance_AI_Led_business_process_automation/Whiteboard design session/WDS student guide - AI-led business process automation.md

 ## Abstract and learning objectives

-In this whiteboard design session, you will work in a group to automate the business process of extracting data from form documents and perform visit audio transcription (and translation where required).
+In this whiteboard design session, you will work in a group to automate the business process of extracting data from medical claims form documents and perform visit audio transcription (and translation where required).
 You will evaluate Azure tools and services to design an optimal architecture that will fulfill Contoso Healthcare's business process automation requirements.

 At the end of this whiteboard design session, you will be better able to architect a solution to automate and enrich an existing business process and provide further insight into data using Azure Cognitive Services.